geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 **Authorship:** At the conclusion of each season the editors of the Attic Chest invited contributors to acknowledge their anonymous works, and such acknowledgements were compiled into lists of contributions.
 Unfortunately these lists exhibit major inconsistencies.
 For example, Eleanor Anne Porden is often identified as the author of pieces written in a recognisably different hand.
 In this online archive, the names of acknowledged authors have been added as they appear in the Gell Collection lists.

 **Fidelity to Original:** Some Attic Chest members formatted their contributions to imitate printed text or scribbled notes; others added illustrations.
-As the contributions were read out by Eleanor Anne Porden, it is not clear why some members took such pains over the appearance of their contributions.
+As the contributions were read out by Eleanor Anne Porden, it is not clear why some members devoted so much effort to the visual impact of their contributions.
 No attempt has been made to reproduce such embellishments.